malekturki02/cake-shop-enit/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Vercel Link

+I tried to add the website on vercel.
+Here is the link: https://site-patisserie-6se4vdgxp-malekturki02s-projects.vercel.app/home